jlahare/CordovPlugin_UI/README.md

 # CordovPlugin_UI

-"Jack" Directory contains plugin code for Android and iOS which used Activity and XIB to show UserInterface over corresponding platform.
+"Jack" Directory contains plugin code for Android and iOS which uses Activity and XIB to show UserInterface over corresponding platform.

 "JackCaller" Directory contains code which demonstrate the working of Plugin "Jack" for Android and iOS platform.